dreams-money/go-turnstile/README.md

 As such, the verification returns two errors types:

 1) A **bot error** - this only returns if Turnstile /siteverify was successfully called.
-2) A /siteverify **request error** - this signifies that there was an HTTP related error called /siteverify
+2) A /siteverify **request error** - this signifies that there was an HTTP related error with /siteverify

 Here's how you may handle these errors: